There always seems to be a lot of planning going on. However, not all planning efforts are the same: different processes produce different results.

 A strategy is needed when …

-How does the process to produce a plan differ from one to create a strategy?
+How does the process of producing a plan differ from creating a strategy?

-If you need a plan, you focus on a goal, break down the goal into smaller goals or objectives, then work out the what, how, when, how, and how much for each objective.
-Straight forward for sure, but rarely easy.
+If you need a plan, you focus on a goal, break down the goal into smaller goals or objectives, and then work out what, how, when, how, and how much for each objective.
+It's straightforward, for sure, but rarely easy.
 Plans take time to build as they are usually iterative—the more complex the goal, the more complex the plan.